dustinpoissant/GUIDJS/README.md

 ```

 ## Check if a GUID exists
-Use the `GUID.exists` method to check if a GUID already exists.
+Use the `GUID.exists(guid)` method to check if a GUID already exists.
 ```JavaScript
 GUID.exists("885b8819-5bb3-467b-9e6b-62ca997b55a5");
 ```